IvoLimmen/ApiDoc/README.md

 This will create: `exampl1.adoc`, `exampl2.adoc`, `exampl3.adoc` and `exampl4.adoc` in `~/Downloads`

+The application can also take in URL's:

+    java -jar apidoc-app-0.1.jar --output=~/Downloads https://petstore3.swagger.io/api/v3/openapi.json

+This will create `petstore3.adoc` as file as it takes the host name as file.

+If you like to change the file name you can do the following:

+    java -jar apidoc-app-0.1.jar --output=~/Downloads https://petstore3.swagger.io/api/v3/openapi.json|output.json

+This will create `output.adoc` as file.

+These arguments can be combined as well.

 ## What does this tool convert?

 The following models from OpenAPI are being converted to AsciiDoc: